Tapanila/homebrew-sharpcaster/README.md

 - **Supported platforms**: macOS (Intel and Apple Silicon), Linux (64 and ARM)
 - **Homepage**: https://github.com/Tapanila/SharpCaster

+## Automation

+- **Daily updates**: A scheduled GitHub Action checks daily for new releases on `Tapanila/SharpCaster` and updates `Formula/sharpcaster.rb` with the latest version, URLs, and SHA256 hashes.
+- **Manual trigger**: You can also trigger the workflow manually from the Actions tab (`Update SharpCaster Formula`).
+- **README sync**: The workflow also updates the version shown above to match the latest release.

 ## Contributing

 This tap follows the standard Homebrew tap structure.
 The formula is located in `Formula/sharpcaster.rb`.